 PM Narendra Modi promises Centre’s assistance with flood relief work for Tamil Nadu

-Though the intensity of rainfall in Chennai has fallen sharply in the past 24 hours, more rains are expected on Monday.
+Although the intensity of rainfall in Chennai has fallen sharply in the past 24 hours, more showers are expected on Monday.

 Prime Minister Narendra Modi on Monday promised to assist Tamil Nadu with flood relief and rehabilitation works, ANI reported.

 Modi is in Chennai to attend the 75th anniversary celebrations of Tamil daily Dina Thanthi.
 He is also scheduled to meet Dravida Munnetra Kazhagam chief M Karunanidhi, Bharatiya Janata Party leader P Muralidhar Rao tweeted.

-Sources in the DMK also confirmed the meeting, saying that Modi will visit the veteran leader’s house in the city’s Gopalapuram area at around 12.30 pm, Financial Express reported.
+Unidentified officials from the DMK also confirmed the meeting, saying Modi will visit the veteran leader’s house in Chennai’s Gopalapuram area at around 12.30 pm, Financial Express reported.

 After arriving in the city, the Prime Minister discussed with Chief Minister Edappadi Palaniswami and Deputy Chief Minister O Panneerselvam the current situation in the city and other parts of Tamil Nadu, which have been lashed by heavy rains over the past week, ANI reported.